 Submissions to Hispanófila undergo a double-blind independent peer review process.
-Therefore, authors should not include their name or academic affiliation in the article text.
+Therefore, authors should not include their name or academic affiliation in the article text or abstract.

-We only accept online electronic submissions.
-Because our use of Online Journal Systems (OJS) is still relatively new, we appreciate your feedback on any technical issues or confusion you may experience.
+We only accept electronic submissions via our Online Journal Systems (OJS) portal.
+Because our use of OJS is still relatively new, we appreciate your feedback on any technical issues or confusion you may experience.
 We have linked below three instructional documents to help guide you through the registration and submission process.

-Please refer to the three guideline documents below for further information:
+Please refer to the guideline documents below for further information:

-Before submitting your article, please make sure that it complies with the following text preparation guidelines: HISP- Final Text Prep
+Before submitting your article, please make sure that it complies with the following text preparation guidelines: HISP-Text Prep

 Preparing your article based on these guidelines allows us to expedite and streamline the publication process, should your article be accepted.

 Once your work is submitted, we will acknowledge receipt via email.
-Reviewers will be assigned at the earliest possible moment.
 Evaluations are typically completed within 3-5 months.
-At that time, we will contact you regarding the decision of our reader, providing you with any available comments, recommendations, and edits.

 Institutions interested in subscribing to the journal may do so at $55.00 per volume year (3 issues).
 Back issues and single copies of the journal are also available for purchase at $25.00 + shipping.